akamai/terraform-provider-akamai/docs/resources/cps_dv_enrollment.md

 ```

 You can import your Akamai DV enrollment using a comma-delimited string of the enrollment ID and
-contract ID, without the `ctr_` prefix.
+contract ID, optionally with the `ctr_` prefix.
 You have to enter the IDs in this order:

 `enrollment_id,contract_id`